chrisnoonan98675/site/xl-deploy/how-to/perform-rolling-deployments.markdown

 2. Click ![menu button](images/menuBtn.png).
 3. Create an appserver host:
   1. Rollover **New**, and **overthere**, and click **SshHost**.
-  2. Name this hope `Appserver Host`
+  2. Name this host `Appserver Host`.
-  2. Configure this component so that it connects to the physical machine running the tomcat installations.
+  2. Configure this component to connect to the physical machine running the tomcat installations.
   3. Click **Save**.
 4. Create three app servers:
   1. Click **Appserver Host**.